Philip Schuyler: Saratoga campaign

+Before the Battles of Saratoga, Schuyler played a key role in preparing the Northern Department’s defenses and attempting to delay the British advance, including ordering obstructions along Burgoyne’s route.

 After returning to the command of the Northern Department in 1777, Schuyler was active in preparing a defense against the Saratoga Campaign, part of a British "Three Pronged Attack" strategy to cut the American Colonies in two by invading and occupying New York.
 During his preparation efforts, Schuyler complained to Major General William Heath about the quality of the reinforcements sent to him, writing that "one third of the few that have been sent are boys, aged men and negroes, who disgrace our arms ...
 Is it consistent with the Sons of Freedom to trust their all to be defended by slaves?"

 In the summer of 1777, John Burgoyne marched his army south from Quebec and through the valleys of Lakes Champlain and George.
 On the way he invested the small American garrison occupying Fort Ticonderoga at the nexus of the two lakes.
 When General Arthur St. Clair abandoned Fort Ticonderoga in July, Congress replaced Schuyler with General Horatio Gates, who had accused Schuyler of dereliction of duty.
 In 1778, Schuyler and Arthur St. Clair faced a court of inquiry over the loss of Ticonderoga, and both were acquitted.

-The British offensive was eventually stopped by Continental Army then under the command of conflict and Benedict Arnold in the Battles of Saratoga.
+The British offensive was eventually stopped by the Continental Army in the Battles of Saratoga.
 That victory, the first complete victory over a large British force, marked a turning point in the revolution, for it convinced France to enter the war on the American side.
 When Schuyler demanded a court martial to answer Gates' charges, he was vindicated but resigned from the Continental Army on April 19, 1779.
 He then served in two more sessions of the Continental Congress in 1779 and 1780.